 What can we learn from the design of the impact playbook?
 And how can we use that to help us think about the design of our own resources?
 These are the questions asked by the EU ILUCIDARE project meeting held in Krakow, Poland on the 10-11 June.
 We talk to Julia Fallon and Maja Drabczyk who were there to help answer them.

-Since we launched the first phase of the Impact Playbook, we’ve been delighted to see how many different institutions around the globe have been using it, testing it and holding their own impact workshops.
+We’ve been delighted to see how many institutions have been using and testing the first phase of the Impact Playbook and holding their own impact workshops.
 We hear from Maja Drabczyk, Chief International Projects Expert at the National Film Archive - Audiovisual Institute Poland on her work running impact workshops in Poland.